The Brain-Gut Connection – Explained Simply

 Hormones: Hormones released by the brain and the gut influence each other.
 For example, stress hormones such as cortisol can affect gut function and contribute to gastrointestinal issues.
 Conversely, hormones produced in the gut, such as ghrelin and leptin, can influence appetite and energy balance, potentially impacting mood and cognitive function.

 Microbiota-Gut-Brain Axis: The gut is home to trillions of microorganisms collectively known as the microbiota.
 The composition of the microbiota can influence the communication between the gut and the brain.
 The microbiota-gut-brain axis involves the bidirectional signaling between gut microbes and the central nervous system, influencing aspects of behavior, mood, and cognition.
+The BEST thing we can do for our gut microbiome is to eat fiber-rich foods!
+Follow the expert in the field.

 Immune System: The gut houses a significant portion of the body’s immune cells.
 Communication between the immune system and the nervous system is critical for maintaining overall health.
 Dysregulation in the immune response in the gut can impact the brain and vice versa.